jdevfullstack-tutorials/w3css-intro/README.md

 # Intro To W3.CSS
-When I was starting to learn Bootstrap for my GitHub App, I came across this CSS Framework.
+When I was learning Bootstrap for my GitHub App,
+I came across this CSS Framework.
 In my mind, if there is anything lighter than Bootstrap but with comparable quality, then